vinceimbat/vinceimbat/content/thoughts/my morning writing practice.md

 I do my writing in the morning to take the most advantage of the clarity and focus and usually have after a good sleep.

-There are several types of [[thoughts/seeds]] and [[thoughts/seedlings]] in my forest garden, but I prioritize developing [[templates/essay]] and [[thoughts/poems]].
+There are several types of [[seeds]] and [[seedlings]] in my forest garden, but I prioritize developing [[templates/essay]] and [[thoughts/poems]].
 I scout my [[writing inbox]] for any unfinished essay or poem and work on them.

 If I am running out of essays or poems to work on, this means my writing prompts are running out and I need to generate more prompts through the following:
 1. I review and process at least two previous [[diary]] entries and see if I could generate new prompts from them.
-2. I review and process [[thoughts/seeds]] (snippets taken during a walk).
+2. I review and process [[seeds]] (snippets taken during a walk).
 I begin with yesterday then move my way backwards.
 3. I review insight notes.
 4. I review literature notes.

-Throughout this process, my main goal is to move seeds and seedlings to [[thoughts/evergreens]].
+Throughout this process, my main goal is to move seeds and seedlings to [[evergreens]].
 Evergreen poems and essays are important so I have something to share in a regular basis.
-But evergreen thought notes are also important because they determine evergreen essay production and, more importantly, inform my project for [[thoughts/intentional living]].
+But evergreen thought notes are also important because they determine evergreen essay production and, more importantly, inform my project for [[intentional living]].
 I strive to process at least one note every day.

 By the end of my session, I push changes in my forest garden to its public version powered by [[thoughts/quartz]] and Github.